 Loan Types and Services

-The type of mortgage broking you provide directly affects your premium.
 Residential mortgage broking generally carries lower PI risk than commercial lending, construction finance, or complex debt restructuring.
-Brokers dealing with non-bank lenders, bridging finance, or development funding pay more due to higher complexity and potential claim values.
+Brokers dealing with non-bank lenders, bridging finance, or development funding face higher premiums due to greater complexity and potential claim values.

 💰